 Journey to Wellness Art Show

-NAMI-WRV “Journey To Wellness” Art Show committee, Poo Wright Pulliam, Marie Stewart, Kirk Anderson, and David Rau cordially invite the public to participate to end mental health stigmas in our community.
+Art Show committee, Poo Wright Pulliam, Marie Stewart, Kirk Anderson, and David Rau cordially invite the public to participate to end mental health stigmas in our community.

 Monday, March 11, 2019, from 5:30-7:30pm at the KIC building

 As part of the National Alliance for Mental Illness in the Wood River Valley’s (NAMI-WRV) “StigmaFree” initiatives, local artists are invited to contribute artwork for the 2019 “Journey to Wellness” art show.
 The annual event will be held Monday, March 11 from 5:30 PM-7:30 PM at the KIC building (Ketchum Innovation Center), 180 6th St W, Ketchum.
 Now in its third year, the benefits asks local artists to generously submit works related to mental health and wellness to be auctioned-off to benefit mental health resources in the community.